Deltares/hydromt/docs/user_guide/overview/hydromt_python.rst

 =======================

 As HydroMT's architecture is modular, it is possible to use HydroMT as a python library without using the command line interface (CLI).
-Using the libary, you have more of HydroMTs functionalities at your disposal.
+Using the library, you have more of HydroMT's functionalities at your disposal.
 This can be useful if you want to for
 example:

-- build / update / clip models, check configurations or export data in Python instead of the CLI
+- build / update models, check configurations or export data in Python instead of the CLI
-- analyse model inputs or results
+- analyze model inputs or results
-- analyse and compare input data without connecting to a specific model
+- analyze and compare input data without connecting to a specific model
 - process input data for another reason than building a model
 - create your own HydroMT plugin